ballerina-platform/ballerina-lang/language-server/docs/CompilerPluginCodeActionExtensions.md

 The main goal is to allow ballerina packages to write their own code actions.
 Mainly the standard libraries have this requirement.
-With this introduction, standard libraries have the capability to show necessary code actions where required and apply desired changes once the user click them.
+With this introduction, standard libraries have the capability to show necessary code actions where required and apply desired changes once the user clicks on them.

 A code action operates in 2 stages:

 1. Showing the codeaction - This is when the users see the "bulb" icon in VSCode.
 It will have a title like `Create variable`, `Create function` or `Document this`.

-2. Executing the codeaction - This is when the user clicks on the title mentioned above.
+2. Executing the codeaction - This is when the users click on the title mentioned above.
 Changes (to the source code) required to achieve the task mentioned in the "title" in previous stage should be done here.

 Codeactions are tightly coupled with diagnostics.
 That is, a compiler plugin should use `CodeAnalyzer`s to check source